joey-qytyku/OS-90-fixed/docs/Memory2.md

 If this returns one, then absolutely no memory manager functions may be called by an interrupt handler.

 The memory manager has a single mutex lock that is acquired by every function that reads or writes the block list, PT/PD, and other structures.
 If it is currently acquired, an interrupt handler cannot safely call anything in the memory manager API.
 If the lock is not acquired, it is safe to call memory API functions from the atomic context.

+> MMS functions are thread safe unless otherwise specified when called in a preemptible context.

 ## DOS Memory Managment Functions